Moesif/moesif-rack/README.md

 ## Example Code

+[Moesif Rack Example with Rails](https://github.com/Moesif/moesif-rails-example) is an example of Moesif Rack applied to a Rails application.

-[Moesif Rack Example](https://github.com/Moesif/moesif-rack-example) is an example of Moesif Rack applied to an Rail application.
-Please check it out for reference.
+[Moesif Rack Example](https://github.com/Moesif/moesif-rack-example) is an example of Moesif Rack applied to a Rack application.

 ## Other integrations